daattali/beautiful-jekyll/_drafts/nakivo-v10.5-brings-vmware-monitoring-and-anti-ransomware-resilience.md

 * **Centralized VMware vSphere Infrastructure Monitoring**

 The centralized dashboard in Nakivo VMware monitoring offers a hollistic view of your environment and helps focus your attention on what matters.
+You can monitor up to 1,000 VMs, 100 hosts, and 200 datastores from a single dashboard.

-* **Precise Scalability Forecasting**
+* **Capacity Planning and trends analyzis**

 One of the pain points of the VI admin role lies in the capacity planning.
 Anticipating the future resource needs can be incredibly tricky and complicated, a reason why Cloud got so popular since it solves this problem.
 However, on-premise environments still need to account for future growth and this is where Nakivo VMware monitoring can help with detailed real-time and historical data on the performance of your environment to anticipate virtual or physical resources needed.